 As part of our educational outreach to the community, the Overtime Theater offers group and individual classes and workshops for actors 16 and older.
 Every year, the Overtime Theater opens its doors and invites acting students from around the San Antonio area to participate in Summer Intensive courses.
 Actors are invited to enhance their craft with world-class training and introduce them to accomplished, industry professionals.
 This year, The OT Theater Experience will expand our workshop offerings with inspiring multidisciplinary training programs for adults and young people.
-Enroll now

 Group and Individual Classes and Workshops